basilfx/EFM2RIOT/README.md

 * EZR32 Leopard Gecko
 * EZR32 Wonder Gecko

 **Note:** not all MCUs may be supported or have sufficient resources for use with RIOT-OS, for instance, low-memory MCUs.
-Currently, MCUs with less than 8KB of flash and/or 4KB of RAM are not included.

 ## Supported boards
 Currently, the following boards (development kits) are supported: